Joseph Chike Edozien

-Joseph Chike Edozien, CFR, JP, the Asagba or traditional ruler of Asaba, Delta State, Nigeria was born on 28 July 1924 in Asaba.

-Family
+Joseph Chike Edozien, CFR, JP (28 July 1924 – 7 February 2024), was a Nigerian traditional ruler and distinguished academic who served as the Asagba of Asaba — the King of Asaba, Delta State.
+He was a professor of medicine and the first Nigerian dean of the Faculty of Medicine at the University of Ibadan.
+His reign marked a period of significant cultural preservation and modernization of the Asaba kingdom.
+He ascended the throne in 1991 and reigned until his passing in 2024 at the age of 99. or King of Asaba, Delta State.

+Background and education

-His father was Nathaniel Okafor Edozien a direct descendant of Nnebisi the founder of Asaba, and one of the most senior indigenous officials of the Nigerian Coal Corporation in Enugu.
+Joseph Chike Edozien was born on 28 July 1924.
+His father was Nathaniel Okafor Edozien a direct descendant of Nnebisi, the founder of Asaba, and one of the most senior indigenous officials of the Nigerian Coal Corporation in Enugu.
 His mother, Nwakuso Edozien née Odogwu, was the daughter of a prominent Asaba chief, and a notable trader.

-Education

-His father sent him at an early age to live with an uncle who was a school master in Warri, Delta State then Bendel State, Nigeria.
+Edozien's father sent him at an early age to live with an uncle who was a school master in Warri, Delta State then Bendel State, Nigeria.
 He attended the Catholic School in Warri from 1933 to 1937.
 He attended Christ the Kings College, Onitsha for his secondary education from 1938 to 1942.
 In 1942 he attended the Higher College Yaba and then proceeded to Achimota School, Accra, Ghana.

 His university education began with an admission to the University College Dublin, Ireland in 1944.
-He completed his BSc with honours in Physiology from the National University of Ireland in 1948, MSc in Physiology in 1950, Bachelor of Medicine and Bachelor of Surgery(MBBCh) in 1954.
+He completed his BSc with honours in Physiology from the National University of Ireland in 1948, MSc in Physiology in 1950, Bachelor of Medicine and Bachelor of Surgery (MBBCh) in 1954.
 He won several academic awards in the process.

 Career

-His academic career began with an appointment as a lecturer in Clinical Biochemistry in Middlesex Hospital Medical School, University of London in 1951.
-In 1952 he was appointed as a Senior Lecturer in Chemical Pathology at the University College, Ibadan.
+Edozien's academic career began with an appointment as a lecturer in Clinical Biochemistry in Middlesex Hospital Medical School, University of London in 1951.
+In 1952 he was appointed a Senior Lecturer in Chemical Pathology at the University College, Ibadan.
 He returned to Ibadan after further studies in Ireland.

-In 1955, he married Modupe Smith a radiographer at the University of Ibadan teaching hospital.
+In 1955, he married Modupe Smith, a radiographer at the University of Ibadan teaching hospital.
 Her father was one of the first indigenous managers of the United Africa Company and her maternal grandfather was Herbert Macaulay, Nigeria's first surveyor and one of the principal actors in Nigeria's independence movement.

 The late colonial and early independence period were exciting times in Nigeria.
 Educated Nigerians rapidly occupied positions of responsibility in politics, commerce and academia.
 Everyone's hopes were high that in a short time the country would bridge the gap with the more developed countries of Europe and North America.
 The euphoric mood permeated the University of Ibadan, and Edozien's groundbreaking research in nutrition helped win it a reputation as a rising academic centre.
-He was appointed a professor in 1961 and became the Dean of the Faculty of Medicine in 1962.
+He was appointed a professor in 1961 and became the dean of the faculty of medicine in 1962.